 The photo we used for our thank you cards which has our dog, Rosie with a heart shaped blackboard with “thank you” written on, round her neck.

 What was your first dance song and is there a story behind why you chose this song?

 We didn’t have a first dance, due to COVID, but it was meant to be Jason Mraz Lucky.

 What made your wedding day unique?

-What was your favourite part of your day?
+What your favourite part of your wedding day?